rondlite/reaction-docs/website/versioned_docs/version-v1.6.4/plugin-complete-10.md

 [Extending a product schema and display geographic location of product in Google map](extending-product-schema-location-map.md)

 #### Scenario 3
-Another scenario is an indepth-tutorial into how to write tests in Reaction Commerce and how to overcome some of the common challenges with testing: [Testing Tutorial](testing-tutorial.md)
+Another scenario is an indepth-tutorial into how to write tests in DemandCluster and how to overcome some of the common challenges with testing: [Testing Tutorial](testing-tutorial.md)

 ## Getting Help